HeardLibrary/digital-scholarship/lod/install.md

 ```

 The first time you do this command, Docker Compose will pull all of the files that it needs.
 That will take a while.
 After pulling and installing all of the pieces, then you will see a bunch of configuration steps going on.
 If Wikibase is successfully running, you should eventually see a series of messages saying "Got no real changes" followed by "Sleeping for 10 seconds".
 These messages will continue as long as Wikibase is running.

+If you this phase goes on for many minutes and you see other kinds of messages, then Wikibase is not working and you probably won't be able to get it to work on this computer without professional help.
+Run the down command as explained in the next section, then see the instructions below for cleaning up your computer after experimentation.

 Because this console window will never return to the prompt, when you want to stop Wikibase, you need to open a second console window.
 Right click on the console icon in the task bar and select "New Window".
 In the new console window, navigate to the place where you saved the YAML file, then enter :